-Iowa's Early Hearing Detection and Intervention Program works to ensure that all newborns and toddlers with hearing loss are identified as early as possible and provided with timely and appropriate audiological, educational, medical intervention and family support.
-The EHDI program is also dedicated to providing unbiased support to families of children who are deaf or hard of hearing.
+Undetected hearing differences in infants and children are a developmental emergency!
+Iowa's Early Hearing Detection and Intervention (EHDI) Program works to ensure that all newborns and toddlers with hearing differences are identified as early as possible and provided with timely and appropriate audiological, educational, medical intervention and family support.
+The EHDI program is dedicated to providing unbiased support to families of children who are diagnosed as deaf or hard of hearing (DHH).

-Studies show that children who have a hearing loss can have delays in speech, language, cognitive development (thinking) and social and emotional development.
-If identification of hearing loss does not happen until after six months of age, a child's language skills at age three will be about half those of a child with normal hearing.
+Studies show that children with hearing differences may have delays in speech, language, cognitive development (thinking) and social and emotional development.
+If identification of hearing differences does not happen until after six months of age, a child's language skills at age three will be about half those of a child with typical hearing.

-Given the serious ramifications of late identification of hearing loss, it is important to perform newborn hearing screening and as soon as possible make diagnostic referrals for infants who do not pass the screening.
-Because of this, the Iowa legislature passed a law (Iowa Code section 135.131) which requires universal hearing screening of all newborns and infants in Iowa.
-The law further provides that any birthing hospital, birth center, physician, any facility including Area Education Agencies (AEAs), audiologists and other health care professional are legally required to report to the Iowa Department of Public Health (IDPH) the results of a hearing screen, re-screen, or diagnostic assessment for any child under three years of age.
+Given the serious ramifications of late identification of hearing differences, the Iowa legislature passed a law (Iowa Code section 135.131) which requires universal hearing screening of all newborns and infants in Iowa.
+Additionally, birth facilities, physicians, audiologists and other health care providers are required to report the results of a hearing screen, re-screen or diagnostic assessment for any child under 3 years of age to the Iowa Department of Public Health.